-I am a historian of British cultural history from c.
+I am a historian of cultural history from c.
 1750 to the present, with a particular interest in the history of museums.
-My books include a history of the National Gallery and the first comparative history of Paris and London, and have been translated into seven languages.
-Alongside academic journals I have written for The Conversation, GQ, Sight and Sound and History Today.
+My books include the first comparative history of Paris and London and a study of the landmark 1969 BBC series "Civilisation", and have been translated into eight languages.
+Alongside academic journals I have written for The Conversation, GQ, Sight and Sound and History Today, and am currently working on two graphic novels.
 In 2017 I co-founded The Lausanne Project, which explores the legacy of the Treaty of Lausanne a century on.
 In 2019 Profile published Mr Five Per Cent, a biography of the Anglo-Armenian oil magnate, financier and art collector Calouste Gulbenkian (1869-1955), that won the BAC Wadsworth Prize for Business History.

 - History of Museums